KrisDemoMotel/Monorepo-Demo/core/README.md

-Edit here and save to trigger all workflows!
+Edit here and save to trigger all workflows.